-- ii.
+- i.
 Check if anyone has asked a question or made comments already and received a reply, before posting your question or comments to a discussion board.
-Just as you wouldn't repeat a topic of discussion right after it happened in real life, don't do that in discussion boards either. - iii.
+Just as you wouldn't repeat a topic of discussion right after it happened in real life, don't do that in discussion boards either. - ii.
 Make posts that are on topic and within the scope of the course material.
-Don't post irrelevant links, comments, thoughts, or pictures. - iv.
-Take your posts seriously and review and edit your posts before sending. - v.
-Be as brief as possible while still making a thorough comment. - vi.
-Be sure to read all messages in a thread before replying. - vii.
-Avoid repeating someone else's post without adding something of your own to it. - viii.
+Don't post irrelevant links, comments, thoughts, or pictures. - iii.
+Take your posts seriously and review and edit your posts before sending. - iv.
+Be as brief as possible while still making a thorough comment. - v.
+Be sure to read all messages in a thread before replying. - vi.
+Avoid repeating someone else's post without adding something of your own to it. - vii.
 Avoid short, generic replies such as, "I agree."
-You should include why you agree, or add to the previous point. - ix.
-Summarize all answers and post that summary to benefit your whole class, if you ask a question and many people respond. - x.
-Quote just a few key lines from their post so that others won't have to go back and figure out to which post you're referring, if you refer to something your classmate said earlier in the discussion. - xi.
-Recognize and respect diversity. - xii.
-Check the most recent comments before you reply to an older comment, since the issue might have already been resolved or opinions may have changed. - xiii.
-Run a spelling and grammar check before posting anything to the discussion board. - xiv.
-Express your differing opinion in a respectful, non-critical way, when you disagree with someone. - xv.
-Always give proper credit when referencing or quoting another source. - xvi.
-Refrain from being personal; do not take things personally. - xvii.
+You should include why you agree, or add to the previous point. - viii.
+Summarize all answers and post that summary to benefit your whole class, if you ask a question and many people respond. - ix.
+Quote just a few key lines from their post so that others won't have to go back and figure out to which post you're referring, if you refer to something your classmate said earlier in the discussion.

+Recognize and respect diversity.

+- x.
+Check the most recent comments before you reply to an older comment, since the issue might have already been resolved or opinions may have changed. - xi.
+Run a spelling and grammar check before posting anything to the discussion board. - xii.
+Express your differing opinion in a respectful, non-critical way, when you disagree with someone. - xiii.
+Always give proper credit when referencing or quoting another source.

+Refrain from being personal; do not take things personally.

+- xiv.
 Avoid flaming!
-Criticism must be constructive, well-meaning, and well-articulated. - xviii.
-Return to the conversation regularly. - xix.
-Refrain from :-) faces and c u 18r's, even though social networking and text messaging has spawned a body of linguistic shortcuts that are not part of the academic dialogue. - xx.
-Always remember to say "Please" and "Thank you" when soliciting help from your classmates. - xxi.
-Avoid writing anything that sounds angry or sarcastic, even as a joke, because without hearing your tone of voice, your peers might not realize you are joking. - xxii.
-Be open-minded. - xxiii.
+Criticism must be constructive, well-meaning, and well-articulated. - xv.
+Return to the conversation regularly. - xvi.
+Refrain from :-) faces and c u l8r's, even though social networking and text messaging has spawned a body of linguistic shortcuts that are not part of the academic dialogue. - xvii.
+Always remember to say "Please" and "Thank you" when soliciting help from your classmates. - xviii.
+Avoid writing anything that sounds angry or sarcastic, even as a joke, because without hearing your tone of voice, your peers might not realize you are joking. - xix.
+Be open-minded. - xx.
 Read your post out loud before hitting the send button.
 This will tell you a lot about whether your grammar and sentence structure are correct, your tone is appropriate, and your contribution clear or not.